takeuchi-lab/scPCI/README.md

 ### 2. Post-Clustering Inference
 Perform scPCI method.
 You choose scPCI-gene or scPCI-cluster.
-If you want to perform scPCI-gene, you should input following command.
+If you want to perform scPCI-gene, you should run following command.

 `Run_[dataset name].py`

-Or if you want to perform scPCI-cluster, you should input following command.
+Or if you want to perform scPCI-cluster, you should run following command.

 `Run_[dataset name]_gn.py`

 ### Recalculation of p-value
 In many cases of real data analysis, it is often impossible to calculate p-values numerically.
 So we provide the code to approximate these by importance sampling.
-We recommend that you do the following after step2.
+If you have `nan` in the result of step2, you should do the follwing after step2.

 `Recomp_pval.py`

 `Recomp_pval_gn.py`

 ## Data format
-上の実行結果が, Resultというdirectoryに発生するが, 論文中の図を再現するためには, PCI_[dataset]/each/にPCI-geneの結果を, PCI_[dataset]/global/にPCI-geneの結果を入れる必要がある.
+The outputs of the above result are saved in a directory named as "Result".
+In order to reproduce figures in the paper, you should move the results of PCI-gene from "Result" to PCI_[dataset name]/each/, or similarly those of PCIgn-gene from "Result" to PCI_[dataset name]/global/.

 ## Lisence
 GNU General Public License